buabaj/buabaj/README.md

 - I occasionally write articles about topics i learn about on [Medium](https://buabajerry.medium.com)

+- I am currently building [Oval](https://oval.so) with my friends so i learn more about software engineering and intelligent systems. check ot out :)

 - I share my progress and dump my thoughts through my [tweets](https://twitter.com/jbuaba_)

 - I love to chat about Python, Data and Intelligent systems, APIs and Anime :P